AdriOZ/async-js/README.md

 The result is 18

 ## Example 5
 Executing two queues.
-One of the is executed in order:
+One of them is executed in order:
 ```js
 var counter = 0;